act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-has-distinguishing-style-not-based-on-color-alone-88407d.md

 #### Inapplicable Example 5

-There is not text belonging to non [semantic links][semantic link] in this line.
+There is no text belonging to non [semantic links][semantic link] in this line.

 ```html
 <p><a href="https://www.w3.org">W3C </a><span role="link" onclick="location='https://www.w3.org/WAI/'">WAI</span></p>